forcedotcom/cli/releasenotes/sfdx/README.md

     sfdx apex run test --suite-names "MySuite,MyOtherSuite" --code-coverage --detailed-coverage --target-org my-scratch --output-dir tests/output"
     ```

+* CHANGE: Michelangelo created David, NASA put an astronaut on the moon, and Beethoven composed his Ninth Symphony.
+Not to be outdone, the Salesforce CLI dev team delivered an almost-equal accomplishment this week: a 100% [open-source CLI](https://developer.salesforce.com/blogs/2021/02/open-sourcing-salesforce-cli-update-feb-2021)!
+After breaking up the original `salesforce-alm` plugin into smaller open-source plugins, we removed the `salesforce-alm` from the CLI this week, because we no longer need it.
+The only noticeable change is that commands with `legacy` in their name are no longer available.
+But don't worry, if you want them back, you can always re-install the plugin like this:

+    ```bash
+    sfdx plugins install salesforce-alm
+    ```

+    We're working on the third and final [blog post](https://developer.salesforce.com/blogs) about our open-source journey -- stay tuned!

 ## 7.188.1 (Feb 16, 2023) [stable]

 * NEW: We continue to [improve the usability](https://developer.salesforce.com/blogs/2022/12/big-improvements-coming-to-the-salesforce-cli) of existing `sfdx` commands.
 This week's release includes updated [plugin-templates](https://github.com/salesforcecli/plugin-templates).
 The `sfdx` commands and their flags still work the same as before.